 A bug in RouterOS’ webconfig interface caused me to waste hours troubleshooting what I initially believed was a mistake in my WireGuard VPN configuration.

-Secure Wi-Fi is a VPN service from Samsung and McAfee.
-Here is what it does and how to stop its adverts and remove it from your phone.
+Secure Wi-Fi is a paid VPN network service from Samsung and McAfee.
+What it does and how to stop its adverts and remove it from your Android phone.

 Here is how you can block most programmatically inserted ads, or “dynamic ads”, in your favorite podcasts.
 No special software required.

 VPN providers are good advertisers and also pay good money to make even [formerly] reputable tech media websites “recommend” their services.